PUR and PVC cables and wires

 To avoid damage caused by oil, all components of the system must be oil-resistant.
-This requires both the cable sheath and all connectors or cable glands to be oil-resistant.
+This requires both the cable jacket and all connectors or cable glands to be oil-resistant.

 If this is not the case, oils cause the plastics to swell or become brittle.
-This means that non-oil-resistant plugs or glands would simply flake off or even fall off.
-The outer sheath of the cable would lose its protective effect and, in some circumstances, the cable would fail completely.
+This means that non-oil-resistant connectors or cable glands would simply flake off or even fall off.
+The outer jacket of the cable would lose its protective effect and, in some circumstances, the cable would fail completely.

 How do I identify oil-resistant LAPP products?

-At LAPP, we test our cables in accordance with recognised German, European and international standards.
-Standardised test oils are used to test and confirm the oil resistance of cables and wires.
+At LAPP, we test our cables in accordance with recognized German, European, North American and international standards.
+Standardized test oils are used to test and confirm the oil resistance of cables and wires.

-Oil-resistant LAPP products can be identified in our oil drum pictogram as an indicator of products with increased oil resistance.
-Products with a "PUR" outer sheath", which are always oil-resistant due to their material properties, are also labelled with the product designation "P".
-For example, our product ÖLFLEX® CLASSIC 400 P, a cable with increased chemical resistance.
+Oil-resistant LAPP products can be identified by our oil drum pictogram, which indicates products with increased oil resistance.
+Furthermore, products with a "PUR outer jacket," which are always oil-resistant due to their material properties, are labeled with the product designation "P." For example, our product ÖLFLEX® CLASSIC 400 P, a cable with increased chemical resistance.

 Where are oil-resistant wires and cables used?

-Cutting and cooling oils are used in component production in industry for temperature control and tool conservation.
+Cutting and cooling oils are used for temperature control and tool conservation during the industrial production of components.
 This means that cables, connectors or cable glands used to connect the actuators and sensors in the system are permanently or temporarily exposed to various oils.

-Oil-resistant LAPP products are resistant to lubricating, cutting and cooling oils, chemical cleaning agents and hot water, making them ideally suited to many industrial applications in production or production.
+Oil-resistant LAPP products are resistant to lubricating, cutting and cooling oils, chemical cleaning agents and hot water, making them ideally suited to many industrial applications in production.

 For example, our oil-resistant SKINTOP® cable glands have a long-term resistance to various oils.
-This means that your cable gland remains functional even after an extended period of use in oil, does not ripple or fall.
+This means that your cable gland remains functional and does not ripple or fall off even after an extended period of exposure to oil.

-For special applications, e.g. in a CNC processing centre, cables also have to be permanently laid in oil or resistant to hot cooling lubricant.
-An oil-resistant outer sheath of the cable ensures a functioning connection with low risk of failure in the long term.
+For special applications, e.g. in a CNC processing center, cables also have to be permanently laid in oil or resistant to hot cooling lubricant.
+The oil-resistant outer jacket of the cable ensures a functioning connection with low risk of failure in the long term.